Find out what you can and can't put in your black bin

 - overflowing bins and side waste will not be collected

-If you have too much waste for your bin, or you live in a bagged waste area and want to dispose of garden waste, you can put this in a black sack and seal it with a red tag.
-These cost £1.85 each and can be purchased from our council office.
+If you have too much waste for your bin, or you live in a bagged waste area and want to dispose of garden waste, you can put this in a black sack and seal it with a pink or red tag.
+These cost £1.90 each and can be purchased from our council office.
 The sack can then be placed with your black bin for collection.

 Additional waste can also be taken to your nearest household waste recycling centre.